DexerTDP/opsafewinter/README.md

 <ins>Supplies and food</ins>

 I would recommend CVS, Walmart or Costco to get supplies.
 CVS / Walmart for any toiletries and/or first aid, meds, etc. Now sure in costco you can get much of the same but in bulk.
-Depdending how frequent you may want to help.
+Depending how frequent you may want to help.
 I would say pack up on tents, blankets, Wipes, Feminine Hygine products, dedorant.

 In terms of food.
 It would be wise to usually hand out sandwiches or wraps.
 Its the easist to carry and